-Steven's main research interests lie in the intersection between market-based accounting research and corporate governance.
-He is particularly interested in studying the role of non-financial stakeholders (e.g., employees) in the capital markets.
-Steven is a regular speaker at major international conferences including the American Accounting Association (AAA), European Accounting Association (EAA), Financial Management Association (FMA), amongst others.
-His research has been awarded Best Full Paper Award by the British Academy of Management (BAM) in 2020 and Best Doctoral Paper twice at Alliance Manchester Business School.
+Steven's primary research interests lie in the intersection between market-based accounting research and Environmental, Social and Governance (ESG).
+He is particularly interested in studying the role of non-financial stakeholders (e.g., human capital) and non-financial information in the capital markets.
+Steven's research has been published in international peer-reviewed journals including the Accounting Forum, European Journal of Finance, International Review of Financial Analysis and Journal of Business Research.
+His work was also awarded the Best Full Paper Award by the British Academy of Management (BAM) in 2020 and Best Doctoral Paper twice at Alliance Manchester Business School.

 Prizes or Honours